GangSuUGA/Network-Sensor-Location-Problem/Ob01-(1)_Robust_network_sensor_location.md

 (we can use evolutionary algorithm to solve the problem iteratively, but computationally expensive.)

 ## Solution:
-Each flow conservation equation is only able to independently determine a single unobserved link flow.
+ - **New Link Method**: Each flow conservation equation is only able to independently determine a single unobserved link flow.
-The fewer unobserved links involved in the flow conservation equation, the lower chance of accumulating measurement errors and uncertainty.
+ - The fewer unobserved links involved in the flow conservation equation, the lower chance of accumulating measurement errors and uncertainty.
 So, the goal becomes to **minimize the largest(*model 1*) or the cumulative number(*model 2*) of unobserved links connected to each non-centroid node**.

 ## Model 1: min-max problem